 You also know you’ve reached true celebrity status when you start getting asked to work with beauty contests.

-Bob makes the cut in this post from the Belize Reporter about a night with the “eight beauties competing for the Reina de la Costa Maya Pageant.”
+Bob makes the cut in a post from the Belize Reporter about a night with the “eight beauties competing for the Reina de la Costa Maya Pageant.”

 3. Clear Eyes, Full Head, Can't Lose